openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 shares may not open.
 This may give the false impression that there's a software or permissions problem.
 In other instances, the WEB GUI login page may not respond.

-These issues may appear to be software related problems, but that's not always the case.
+These issues may appear to be software related, but that's not always the case.
 Older R-PI's are very easily over stressed and, during periods where the CPU is running at 100%, they may not respond to external input.
 With this performance limitation in mind, earlier